convissor/toggle-system-colors/README.md

 Toggle System Colors Firefox Plugin
 ===================================

-A plugin for toggling the system colors on and off using CTRL-SHIFT-C.
+A plugin for toggling the system colors on and off using CTRL-ALT-SHIFT-C.

 In Firefox 38, toggles between:
 -------------------------------